fiatconnect/specification/fiatconnect-api.md

 ###### 3.3.4.1.2.3.
 HTTP `404`

-If the selected fiat account does not exist, the server MUST respond with an HTTP `404` error code, along with the following response body:
+If the selected fiat account does not exist, or if a quote with the quote ID given in the request does not exist, the server MUST respond with an HTTP `404` error code, along with the following response body:

 ```
 {